Looking Closely at the Growth Curve for The Western Union Company (WU)

 WU’s Market Performance

-WU stocks went down by -2.56% for the week, with a monthly drop of -4.19% and a quarterly performance of -0.64%, while its annual performance rate touched -9.70%.
-The volatility ratio for the week stands at 2.29% while the volatility levels for the past 30 days are set at 2.56% for The Western Union Company.
-The simple moving average for the period of the last 20 days is -0.53% for WU stocks with a simple moving average of -3.32% for the last 200 days.
+WU stocks went up by 0.32% for the week, with a monthly jump of 3.93% and a quarterly performance of -1.07%, while its annual performance rate touched -9.34%.
+The volatility ratio for the week stands at 2.28% while the volatility levels for the past 30 days are set at 2.46% for The Western Union Company.
+The simple moving average for the period of the last 20 days is 1.96% for WU stocks with a simple moving average of -0.67% for the last 200 days.

 Analysts’ Opinion of WU